babo/bigquery-prezi/prezi.md

 - for big data
 - runs SQL queries
 - fast
     - it doesn't matter what size of data
     - what type of queries you do
 - easy to use
 - no administration or provisioning
 ---
 # BigQuery
 ???
 your guess were correct
+- I'm here to represent the Norwegian office of Nordcloud
+- attila.babo@nordcloud.com
 ---
 # Goal